Applications for our 2022/23 programme are now open.

 Current and upcoming programmes

-will commence with a 3-day residential event at Wallaceville House, Upper Hutt in November 2021.
+The 2022/23 programme will commence with a 3-day residential event at Wallaceville House, Upper Hutt in November 2022.
 Applications for this programme are now open.

 - Three one-day workshops which will combine speakers and topics relevant to this group, with action learning and brain-based Learning and development.